 After hardware error, an operational error is the second most common cause of downtime.
 A good operator is the one who has the ability to detect whether the machine they handle showing signs of error.
 Even better if the operator knows when it should undergo maintenance.

 For those of you who have a motorbike or an automobile, you certainly know when you have to change the oil and perform routine maintenance at the nearest workshop.
-Apply the same thing in your manufacturing company.
-Just like your motorbike/car, regular maintenance reducing downtime the possibility of breakdown and the possibility of reducing downtime, and also increasing safety and productivity.
+Apply the same thing to your manufacturing company.
+Just like your motorbike/car, regular maintenance reducing downtime the possibility of breakdown and the possibility of reducing downtime, and also increases safety and productivity.

 Unfortunately, there are still quite a number of manufacturing companies out there who don’t care about this.
 They continuously run their machines without any maintenance at all.
 In fact, just like a motorbike that is not maintained, we do not know when the engine suddenly broke down and made the loss bigger.

-Make notes of the condition of each equipment in your manufacturing company and make this a corporate culture.
-By recording when the last time a machine undergo maintenance, which parts that have been replaced, what are the signs of damage seen in the sensor, it will make maintenance easier and downtime easier to avoid.
+Make notes of the condition of each piece of equipment in your manufacturing company and make this a corporate culture.
+Recording when the last time a machine undergoes maintenance, which parts have been replaced, and what signs of damage are seen in the sensor, will make maintenance easier and downtime easier to avoid.

 9. Don’t forget to backup

-Imagine what happens if the software that runs a machine is accidentally erased due to a staff error?
-Not to mention that the company whose developed the software closed a few years back so no one can provide you support.
+Imagine what happens if the software that runs a machine is accidentally erased due to a staff error.
+Not to mention that the company that developed the software closed a few years back so no one can provide you support.

-The worst thing that might happen from the situation above is you have to recreate the software, delay the production process for two weeks.
+The worst thing that might happen from the situation above is you have to recreate the software and delay the production process for two weeks.
 Nightmare!
-This is the reason why a backup process is an important thing that must done regularly, besides regular maintenance.
+This is the reason why a backup process is an important thing that must do regularly, besides regular maintenance.